tenjin/tenjin-android-sdk/README.md

 1. Get your `API_KEY` from your <a href="https://tenjin.io/dashboard/organizations">Tenjin Organization tab.</a>
 2. In your main Activity include the Tenjin SDK with `import com.tenjin.android.TenjinSDK;`

 3a.
-For each `onResume` method of every `Activity` add the following line of code:
+In the `onResume` method of your main `Activity` class add the following line of code:
 ```java
 TenjinSDK instance = TenjinSDK.getInstance(this, "<API_KEY>");
 instance.connect();